Applying dental prostheses: for healthy, beautiful teeth

 - Fixed prostheses on implants: a number of different types are available and suitable for each individual case (cement-retained or screwed single crowns, sealed or screwed bridges).
 The most common case is the replacement of a single missing tooth.

 A removable prosthesis is exactly that: a prosthesis that can be removed.
 As a result, it has to be removed and cleaned after every meal.
 A solution that is both quick and economical, it also has the advantage of being easily repaired.
 These removable prostheses are also adjustable.
 Should another tooth fall out, it is possible to add one to the existing device.
 The removable prosthesis usually replaces several teeth.
 It can either anchor onto remaining teeth, the gum and mucous membrane, or onto implants.

 - Partial prosthesis with metal framework: this consists of a rigid metal base that rests on the remaining teeth.
 It is covered with pink resin that supports the prosthetic teeth in the event of the partial or total absence of teeth (edentulism).

-- Partial resin prosthesis: used during the adjustment period or during recovery from gum disease, these prostheses are less stable than those with metal framework.
-They are not recommended for long-term use, either.
+- Partial resin prosthesis: used during the adjustment period or during recovery from gum disease, this prosthesis is less stable than those with metal framework and they are not recommended for long-term use.